salesforce/Providence/README.md

     pip install p4python

 ### 6. Configuration
-The config.json file contains the settings for which to run Providence with.
+The config.json.example file contains the settings for which to run Providence with.

-Modify the postgresql server address and port if necessary, and set up the email and repos section with your information.
+#### credentials_file
+Name of the credential storage file.
+There should be no need to modify this.

+#### logging
+Format of the Providence.log logging file.
+Change the `loglevel` if the log file is too large

+#### postgresql
+Edit this section to point to your Postgres server. `credential-identifier` is the name used in credentials.json for the Postgres username and password.

+#### repos
+Edit this section to point to the repositories you want to monitor with Providence.
+Github (including Enterprise) and Perforce are currently supported.

+    {
+        "type": "(github or perforce)",
+        "name": "(name used by Providence, not the actual repo name)", "server": "(server URL)",
+        "owner": "(github only - owner)",
+        "directory": "(directory of the repo)"
+      }

+#### cron
-`watcher_interval` sets the time in minutes between each scheduled processing.
+`watcher_interval` sets the time in minutes between each scheduled processing, for watcher plugins.

 ### 7. Adjust which plugins you want to run
-Enable plugins in your new config.json file, several examples will be there.
+Enable plugins in your new config.json file, several examples are listed in the example file.
-Currently the 'plugins' directory contains a base plugin which has two example regex files:

-1. `java.json`  will alert for possible instances of XXE in java
-2. `js.json` contains warnings for risky JS coding
+#### pmd_path
+If using the PMD plugin, fill out the full directory to `run.sh` file for your PMD installation.

 ### 8. Generate a Credentials Key
 ```